Cobbleopolis/MonsterTruckBot-discord/README.md

 - [x] SOS command
     - Sends dm to all mods w/ person's name who asked for help.
 Allows people to anon call mods quickly.
 - [ ] Use cache ([EHCache](http://www.ehcache.org/)?) to cache database results
+- [ ] Join message
+    - [ ] Custom channel support
+    - [ ] Custom message
+- [ ] Leave message
+    - [ ] Custom channel support
+    - [ ] Custom message
+- [ ] Plugin setup
+    - [ ] Automatic plugin registration
+    - [ ] Register commands
+    - [ ] Register settings
+    - [ ] Separate settings tables in database
+        - [ ] Insert the user's setting row when the plugin is enabled
+        - [ ] Run each table creation on plugin registration
+- [ ] Rework config setup to use a key/value setup
+- [ ] Use a separate table in the database for each plugin
+- [ ] Use resource markdown files for command help?

 ### Twitch Specific